Bartvds/demo-travis-gh-pages/README.md

 This repository + github.io page are the demo.

 Refer to the content of the [master branch](https://github.com/Bartvds/demo-travis-gh-pages/) to see the configurations used for this specific site.
-Check the [`Gruntfile`](https://github.com/Bartvds/demo-travis-gh-pages/tree/master/Gruntfile.js) and the [`.travis.yml`](https://github.com/Bartvds/demo-travis-gh-pages/tree/master/Gruntfile.js) for the configuration.
+Check the [`Gruntfile`](https://github.com/Bartvds/demo-travis-gh-pages/tree/master/Gruntfile.js) and [`.travis.yml`](https://github.com/Bartvds/demo-travis-gh-pages/tree/master/.travis.yml) for the configuration.

 View [the output](http://bartvds.github.io/demo-travis-gh-pages) in your browser, and check the [gh-pages](https://github.com/Bartvds/demo-travis-gh-pages/tree/gh-pages) branch to see the output.